 “What are the unwritten rules about _____________________________?”

-[Feeding, working night shift, what we say to parents when we don’t know the answer, working with other professions, ‘visiting hours’, being promoted, asking for time off, the products your hospital purchases, an underperforming staff member, being bullied, asking for help, productivity, communicating with management….]
+[Feeding, working night shift, new residents, this month’s attending physician, what we say to parents when we don’t know the answer, being promoted, being bullied, asking for help, productivity, communicating with management….]